Efficient Approximation Algorithms for Multi-Antennae Largest Weight Data Retrieval: An Improved Approximation Algorithm for General A LWDR

 \subsection{A Refined Construction and a Dual LP Formula}

-Before giving the auxiliary graph where algorithm can work correctly, we would like first to give a refined construction of $G$, which significantly decreases the number of edges of $G$, from $O(\vert V(G)\vert^{2})$ to $O(m\cdot\vert V(G)\vert)$, where $m$ is the number of the channels.
-The key observation of the refined construction is that in the constructed graph there exists an $st$-path with exactly the same edges for every valid retrieve sequence of LWDR.
-Instead, we shall only to construct a DAG satisfying Lemma \ref{lem:refinedconst}.
-The key idea of the construction is to connect the head of an edge to only one edge in a channel.
+Before giving the auxiliary graph where our algorithm can work correctly, we would like first to give a refined construction of $G$, which significantly decreases the number of edges of $G$, from $O(\vert V(G)\vert^{2})$ to $O(m\cdot\vert V(G)\vert)$, where $m$ is the number of the channels.
+The key observation of the refined construction is that for a valid retrieve sequence of LWDR, the constructed graph need only to contain an $st$-path with all the edges, but not necessarily exactly the same edges corresponding to the data items in the retrieve sequence.
+Hence, we need only to construct a DAG satisfying Lemma \ref{lem:refinedconst}.
+The key idea of the construction is to connect the head of an edge to only one edge in every channel.

 However, as analyzed later, LP (\ref{eq:theoriginalLP}) is not suitable for $\delta$A$\gamma$LWDR with respect to the construction.
 Besides the main part of $G$, it requires an additional virtual part to collaborate a new LP relaxation.
-The full layout of the construction is as in Algorithm \ref{alg:RefinedConstruction}.
+The full layout of the construction is in Algorithm \ref{alg:RefinedConstruction}.

-\begin{lem} $S$ is a valid retrieve sequence for $\delta$A$\gamma$LWDR if and only if in the constructed graph there exists $\delta$ disjoint \textbf{$st$-}paths whose corresponding retrieve sequences \textbf{contains} every item of $S$. \end{lem} \begin{IEEEproof} We shall only show the lemma holds for the case $\delta=1$, since the case for general $\delta$ is similar.
+\begin{lem} $S$ is a valid retrieve sequence for $\delta$A$\gamma$LWDR if and only if in the constructed graph of Algorithm \ref{alg:RefinedConstruction} there exist $\delta$ disjoint \textbf{$st$-}paths whose corresponding retrieve sequences contain every item of $S$. \end{lem} \begin{IEEEproof} We shall only show the lemma holds for the case $\delta=1$, since the case for general $\delta$ is similar.